Follow TV Tropes

 • Offscreen Moment of Awesome: Kung Fury's fight with the Arcade Machine skips between scenes (by means of poor VHS recording-style futzing out) to increasingly ridiculous locales, eventually ending with them in space.

 • Offscreen Teleportation: Triceracop suddenly appears in Da Chief's office when called for, even though he wasn't there a moment ago.
-In a rare moment for this movie, a rational explanation is hinted at — the door to the Chief's office is right behind Kung Fury, and the sound of a door opening can be heard while the camera faces away from Kung Fury to allow Triceracop's 'teleportation'.
+In a rare moment in this movie, a rational explanation is hinted at — the door to the Chief's office is right behind Kung Fury, and the sound of a door opening can be heard while the camera faces away from Kung Fury to allow Triceracop's 'teleportation'.

 • Oh, Crap!: Hackerman lets out an "Oh no!" when the attempt to hack Kung Fury back in time to Nazi Germany goes wrong.